Triple3T/batcher/README.md

 - `<executable.exe>` is the single-input program executable the files that match `<name>.<extension>`.

 Example command: `dir *.bin /b | batcher.exe cutter.exe`
-This command executes cutter.exe for all *.bin files in target folder.
+This command executes cutter.exe for all files matching *.bin in target folder.